agoragames/activity_feed/README.markdown

 end
 ```

-You would add the following option whereever you are configuring ActivityFeed as follows:
+You would add the following option where you are configuring ActivityFeed as follows:

 ```ruby
 ActivityFeed.item_loader = Proc.new { |id| ActivityFeed::Mongoid::Item.find(id) }